ltearno/conference-gwt-offline-demo/README.md

 You can then access the [http://localhost:8080/offline-demo/](http://localhost:8080/offline-demo/) url to load the application in your browser.

+Please note that due to the use of a newly hacked version of SQL.js (allowing to improve performances on Firefox and Chrome), this application is not compatible with IE yet.
+Bringing back IE can be done easily by reverting to the old SQL.js version or waiting the bug to be fixed in the new version of SQL.js.

 ## What is it more ?

 Having SQL on the client side